About The Brockovich Report…

 You can listen to me gab with amazing everyday citizens fighting for the environment and social justice on my podcast, Superman’s Not Coming.

-I’m the executive director of Rebel, a new TV drama inspired by my life today, starting in April, Thursday nights at 10 PM on ABC, starring Katey Sagal as Annie “Rebel” Bello.
+I’m the executive producer of Rebel, a new TV drama inspired by my life today, starting in April, Thursday nights at 10 PM on ABC, starring Katey Sagal as Annie “Rebel” Bello.